A mathematical model of clonal hematopoiesis explaining phase transitions in chronic myeloid leukemia: The Mathematical Model

-the entire pseudo-chemical reaction network (\ref{R1}) to (\ref{R30}) is an \textit{nonmass-action} reaction network.
-The functions $\varphi_{N} = \frac{1}{1+b_{1}NSC+b_{2}ASC}$ and $\varphi_{A} = \frac{1}{1+B(NSC+ASC)}$ are referred to as self-regulatory functions and model the competition between stem cells within the stem cell niche (see Parajdi \textit{et al.} \cite{ppbt} and Parajdi \cite{p}).
-This competition can involve space or resources (such as nutrients and oxygen).
-Notably, the stem cell compartment is the only one in our model where negative feedback applies.
-Progenitors and differentiated cells could grow unboundedly if not for the stem cell growth restriction imposed by the self-regulatory term.
-We have chosen to apply the self-regulatory function exclusively to stem cells, both normal and abnormal.
-Other derived cell types can grow unconstrained by any negative feedback.
+We have chosen to apply the self-regulatory function exclusively to cycling stem cells, both healthy and malignant, as competition for space and resources occurs predominantly within this compartment.
+This assumption aligns with biological evidence indicating that the stem cell niche is the primary site where such competition takes place.
+The cycling stem cell compartment is also where cellular proliferation is most tightly regulated to maintain homeostasis and prevent unbounded growth.
+Notably, the dynamics induced by this self-regulatory mechanism at the level of cycling stem cells are consistently reflected in downstream cell lines (i.e. progenitor cells, differentiated cells and terminally differentiated cells).
+For instance, Dingli and Michor \cite{dm} present a model that applies the self-regulatory function exclusively to the stem cell compartment in the context of normal and leukemic stem cells, as well as differentiated cells.
+Similarly, both Michor \textit{et al.} \cite{mhi} and Foo \textit{et al.} \cite{fdc} introduce self-regulatory mechanisms applied exclusively to the stem cell compartment (or cycling stem cell compartment), an approach closely aligned with our model.
+Additionally, Parajdi \cite{p} and Parajdi \textit{et al.} \cite{ppbt} propose a model with eight equations describing the dynamics of four cell lines, demonstrating that the self-regulatory dynamics originating in the stem cell compartment are mirrored across other cell types.
+These studies strongly support the idea that applying the self-regulatory function exclusively to cycling stem cells does not compromise the biological validity of the model.
+Instead, this choice reflects the key role of the stem cell niche in regulating cellular dynamics.
+Furthermore, our assumption prevents unbounded growth in downstream compartments, as they depend on the self-regulatory function introduced at the stem cell compartment level.
+Therefore, we believe that our choice to apply the self-regulatory function solely to the cycling stem cell compartment is both mathematically convenient and biologically plausible, ensuring that competition and growth regulation are accurately represented in the model (see also Yang \textit{et al.} \cite{ya} for related discussions).
 Additionally, it's worth mentioning that each cellular event in the model is associated with a kinetic parameter defined by either $k_{j}$ or $\widetilde{k}_{j}$.
-For instance, here, $k_{1}$ and $k_{17}$ represent the intrinsic reaction rate constants, that indicate the natural tendency of NSCs and ASCs to divide symmetrically, producing two NSCs (\ref{R1}) and two ASCs (\ref{R16}), respectively.
-NSCs and ASCs can divide not only symmetrically but also asymmetrically.
-In the case of normal stem cells, asymmetric division results in the generation of one NSC and one NPC (\ref{R3}).
-Similarly, in the case of abnormal stem cells, asymmetric division leads to one ASC and one APC (\ref{R18}).
-Symmetric and asymmetric divisions are not exclusive to normal and abnormal stem cells; they also occur with normal and abnormal progenitor cells (see Morrison and Kimble \cite{mk}, Dingli \textit{et al.} \cite{dtm}, Lee and Vasioukhin \cite{lv}, Zhang \textit{et al.} \cite{zdm} and Gómez-López \textit{et al.} \cite{glp}).
-In addition to these divisions, normal and abnormal progenitor cells can directly differentiate.
-For example, the intrinsic reaction rate constants denoted by $\widetilde{k}_{7}$ and $\widetilde{k}_{23}$ represent the natural tendency of mature NPCs and APCs to directly differentiate into other types of mature NPCs and APCs, respectively.
-In the case of mature normal progenitor cells, this direct differentiation results in the generation of another type of mature NPC but much more differentiated (\ref{R66}).
-Similarly, in the case of mature abnormal progenitor cells, direct differentiation yields another type of mature APC but much more differentiated (\ref{R211}).
-Direct differentiation is not limited to normal and abnormal progenitor cells, it can also take place in normal and abnormal differentiated cells (see Carr \cite{c}).
+For instance, here, $k_{1}$ and $k_{17}$ represent the intrinsic reaction rate constants, which indicate the natural tendency of HCSCs and MCSCs to divide symmetrically, producing two HCSCs (\ref{R1}) and two MCSCs (\ref{R16}), respectively.
+HCSCs and MCSCs can divide not only symmetrically but also asymmetrically.
+In the case of healthy stem cells, asymmetric division results in the generation of one HCSC and one HPC (\ref{R3}).
+Similarly, in the case of malignant stem cells, asymmetric division leads to one MCSC and one MPC (\ref{R18}).
+Symmetric and asymmetric divisions are not exclusive to healthy and malignant stem cells; they also occur with healthy and malignant progenitor cells (see Morrison and Kimble \cite{mk}, Dingli \textit{et al.} \cite{dtm}, Lee and Vasioukhin \cite{lv}, Zhang \textit{et al.} \cite{zdm}, and Gómez-López \textit{et al.} \cite{glp}).
+In addition to these divisions, healthy and malignant progenitor cells can directly differentiate.
+For example, the intrinsic reaction rate constants denoted by $\widetilde{k}_{7}$ and $\widetilde{k}_{23}$ represent the natural tendency of later HPCs and MPCs to directly differentiate into other types of later HPCs and MPCs, respectively.
+In the case of later healthy progenitor cells, this direct differentiation results in the generation of another type of later HPC but much more differentiated (\ref{R66}).
+Similarly, in the case of later malignant progenitor cells, direct differentiation yields another type of later MPC but much more differentiated (\ref{R211}).
+Direct differentiation is not limited to healthy and malignant progenitor cells, it can also take place in healthy and malignant differentiated cells (see Carr \cite{c}).